franck-boullier/utils/terraform/aws/terraform_backend/service-accounts/README.md

 - Deploy the code for the service in the PROD environment.
 - Create the CI/CD resources and scripts that we need to automate future deployments and upgrade to this service.

-The terraform state for the resources associated to these terraform scripts will be stored in the file `tfstate.tf` located in the TOP account for the organization.
+The terraform state for the resources associated to these terraform scripts will be stored:

-# Pre-requisite:

-In order for this to work you need to have:
-- A machine with the following software:
-  - git
-  - AWS CLI
-  - Terraform
+- First locally
-- On the machine, you must have configured the AWS credentials that allow us to create the resources in the AWS Account `terraform-account`.
-- Run the scripts in the `top-account` folder.
-See the README.md in that folder for more information.
+- Then once the `terraform_backend_bucket` is created in the account for the relevant environment, we will move the `terraform.tfstate` file to this bucket `terraform_backend_bucket`.

 # Important Information: